PacktPublishing/Containers-for-Developers-Handbook/Chapter7/Readme.md

 In this lab we will run a complete application using a stack object.
 Take a good look to the YAML file that we will use to deploy our application.

-1 - We first create a couple of secret objects we will use in the stack:
+1 - We will first create a couple of secret objects that we will use in the stack:
 ```
 $ echo demo|docker secret create dbpasswd.env -